mitchmoser/DonaldTrump/README.md

 These tweets are fed into [markovify](https://github.com/jsvine/markovify) in order to generate a new tweet.

 The tweet is then sent as a reply to the user's most recent post.

+### What's `trump.sh`?

+Scripts that use Twitter's Streaming API don't stop running.

+I don't want to run these types of script as a cronjob becuause I'll end up with a ton of proccesses running the same script simultaneously - probably sending too many tweets and potentially locking the account.

+`trump.sh` is a bash script that I set up as a cron job on my server to check if `trump.py` is still running.

+If the bot is running, it exits.
+If the bot is not running it starts the bot.
+Simple.